GriffinSar/Caladonia-Crochet-P1/README.md

 ![responsive](assets/images/read.me/responsive.png)

+# Target Audience
+The target audience for this website are people who are interested in art and crafting and specifically those looking to learn crochet.
+There has been a huge resurgence in crochet through platforms such as instagram and pinterest so there is a market and need for a site where people in Ireland can sign up to learn crochet.
+There is another audience of those who can already crochet who will find this website useful as a way to get an overview and easy access to the teachers crochet patters.

 # User Stories
 ### First Time Visitor Goals
 As a first-time visitor I want to easily understand the purpose of the site and learn more about the crochet teacher.
 I want to be able to easily navigate throughout the site to find content.
 I want to view the website and content clearly on various devices.
 I want to be able to easily follow Caladonia Crochet on social media.
 I want to get an understanding of what is involved in the classes.